+

 • Take down an evil villain

-• Disarm a bomb to save the lives
+• Disarm a bomb to save lives

 The sooner any movie establishes what the hero or the heroine wants; the more chances are to captivate the audience for 90 minutes or more.